Koha-Community/kohadocs/en/source/11_reports.rst

 Saved Reports
 |image895|

 To the right of every report there is an 'Actions' pull down.
-Clickin that and choose 'Duplicate' to use an existing report as the basis for your new report.
+Clicking that and choose 'Duplicate' to use an existing report as the basis for your new report.
 That will populate the new report form with the existing SQL for easy editing and resaving.